 Section 2.
 Annual Dues

 The amount required for annual dues shall be $20.00 each year, unless changed by a majority vote of the members at an annual meeting of the full membership.
 Continued membership is contingent upon being up-to-date on membership dues.

 Each member shall be eligible to appoint one voting representative to cast the member’s vote in association elections.

 Any member may resign by filing a written resignation with the secretary.
 Resignation shall not relieve a member of unpaid dues, or other charges previously accrued.
 A member can have their membership terminated by a majority vote of the membership.

 Section 5.
 Non-voting Membership

 The board shall have the authority to establish and define non-voting categories of membership.
 Ad hoc volunteers are welcomed but will have no voting privileges.

 Section 1.
 Regular Meetings

-Regular meetings of the members shall be held quarterly, at a time and place designated by the chair.
+Regular meetings of the members shall be held quarterly at minimum, at a time and place designated by the chair.